It has been observed that typical conversations in Hospital wards post the surgery are as follows:-

 Caretaker 1 – we should have gone to the other hospital where I know (someone) in the system.
 Now we don’t have any option but to stick around here and pay the “ransom”.

 Caretaker 2 – we are left with no choice.
-The hospitals wants to mint more money by keeping us here.
+The hospitals want to mint more money by keeping us here.
 These are all tactics to inflate the bill.

 What if we tell you that hospitals don’t actually think this way?
 What if you were told that hospitals actually want to discharge a patient sooner than later?
 What if you learnt that hospital lost profit in holding the patient beyond a point?